-Navigating the French Riviera’s marinas demands more than a rudimentary chart.
+Navigating the French Riviera yacht charter landscape demands more than a rudimentary chart.
 With berth occupancy rates exceeding 95% during peak July and August, securing a slip at Port Vauban in Antibes or Port Hercule in Monaco often requires reservations six months in advance—and a willingness to pay €2,000 per night for a 50-metre superyacht.
 This guide offers verified, operator-sourced intelligence on marina specifications, fuel infrastructure, shore-side dining, and the unspoken etiquette that distinguishes each port.

 Saint-Tropez: The Price of Glamour

-The old port of Saint-Tropez accommodates vessels up to 80 metres LOA, but the turning basin restricts entry for yachts exceeding 50 metres.
+Saint-Tropez is one of the most iconic stops on any French Riviera yacht charter itinerary, though its old port imposes strict physical limits.
+The port accommodates vessels up to 80 metres LOA, but the turning basin restricts entry for yachts exceeding 50 metres.
 Burgess and Camper & Nicholsons advise that berths in the historic basin cost €1,500–€4,000 per night for a 40-metre vessel during summer, with a mandatory 24-hour stay on arrival.
 Fuel is available at the Station Marine (diesel at €1.80/litre in 2025).
-Shore-side dining moves from Club 55 at Pampelonne Beach to the quayside tables of La Vague d’Or (three Michelin stars).
+Shore-side dining moves from Club 55 at Pampelonne Beach to the quayside tables of La Vague d'Or (three Michelin stars).
 Etiquette demands that crew use the exterior showers sparingly; the port captain fines €500 for hosing decks with fresh water.

 Cannes: Festival Logistics and Berth Strategy